Matija-Djordjevic/SQLGenerator/README.md

 ### Arguments naming
 >
 > * `table name` arguments: <br>
 Every line must start with one and contain only one.
-These arguments must be capitalized and can contain small and capital letters, as well as digits. <br>
+These arguments must be capitalized and can contain small and capital letters, as well as digits. <br><br>
 > * `column` arguments: <br>
 They can contain small letters, digits and `'_'` symbols.
-They represent the column name of the table, and will be assigned an INTEGER data type in the table. <br>
+They represent the column name of the table, and will be assigned an INTEGER data type in the table. <br><br>
 > * `foreign key` arguments: <br>
 These arguments must end with an `"_id"` suffix.
-They must be capitalized and can contain small and capital letters, as well as digits, same as for `table name` argument.
-The part before the `"_id"` should reference a table name.
-After the SQL is generated, the table (`TableName`) will have a foreign key `foreigntablename_id` pointing to a column `foreigntablename_id` of the `ForeignTableName` table. <br>
+The part before the `"_id"` should reference an existing table, and follow the naiming rules for `table name` arguments.<br><br>
 > * `primary/foreign key` arguments: <br>
 A `primary/foreign key` argument must start with a `"key"` prefix. <br>